-Note that effective March 16, 2020, Maiden Reinsurance, Ltd. completed its re-domestication to the State of Vermont in the U.S. The Vermont Department of Financial Regulation will now be the Group supervisor.
-The U.S. does not have SII equivalency however the U.S. and The E.U. have signed a covered agreement which agrees three areas of prudential insurance oversight: reinsurance, group supervision and the exchange insurance information between supervisors.
+Effective March 16, 2020, Maiden Reinsurance, Ltd. completed its re-domestication to the State of Vermont in the U.S. The Vermont Department of Financial Regulation is the Group supervisor.
+The U.S. does not have SII equivalency however the U.S. and the E.U. have signed a covered agreement which agrees three areas of prudential insurance oversight: reinsurance, group supervision and the exchange insurance information between supervisors.

-5.5.
-OTHER MATERIAL INFORMATION REGARDING THE VALUATION OF ASSETS AND LIABILITIES FOR SOLVENCY PURPOSES
+5.5.OTHER MATERIAL INFORMATION REGARDING THE VALUATION OF ASSETS AND LIABILITIES FOR SOLVENCY PURPOSES